pffdota04/browser_web_game/README.md

-# This repo this not all code
+# This repo is not all code
 |
 |
 |